 Anatomy of the Knee

-The knee is a vulnerable joint that bears a great deal of stress from everyday activities
+The knee is a vulnerable joint.
+It bears a lot of stress from everyday activities

-such as lifting and kneeling, and from high-impact activities such as jogging and
+such as lifting and kneeling.
+It also bears stress from high-impact activities such

 The knee is formed by the following parts:

 Tibia.
 Shin bone or larger bone of the lower leg

 Fibula.
 Smaller of the 2 lower leg bones